-Your doctor will ask you about your symptoms and do a physical examination.
-Then he or she will order blood tests to see how much thyroid hormone your body is making.
+Your doctor will ask questions about your past health and your symptoms and will do a physical examination to diagnose hyperthyroidism.
+If your doctor thinks you may have the condition, he or she will order blood tests to see how much thyroid hormone your body is making.

 Health Tools help you make wise health decisions or take action to improve your health.

 Graves' disease is the most common cause of hyperthyroidism.
-Graves' disease causes the thyroid gland to make too much thyroid hormone.
-Graves' disease, like many thyroid problems, often runs in families.
+In Graves' disease, the body's natural defence (immune) system attacks the thyroid gland.
+This causes the thyroid to make too much thyroid hormone.
+Graves' disease often runs in families.